garrandall/popular-music-data/tracks/10000-hours-dan---shay-justin-bieber.md

 Oh, if that's what it takes to learn that sweet heart of yours And I might never get there, but I'm gonna try
 If it's ten thousand hours or the rest of my life
-I'm gonna love you (Ooh, ooh-ooh, ooh, ooh)
+I'm gonna love you (Oh, oh-oh, oh, oh)

 Do you miss the road that you grew up on?